LiorZ/hdac8_thesis/thesis.rst

 	#) Anchor atom in peptide: CA of the acetylated lysine (residue 366 in the pdb).
 We assumed that the default anchor chosen in the FlexPepDock protocol will not be optimal in our case since it is farther from the active site, so we determined the anchor to be the acetylated lysine.
 	#) Anchor atom in receptor: CA of F208 (selected by the algorithm by default since it is closest to the peptide anchor)

-	These features were of course, validated and perturbed in later phases.
+	These features were, of course validated and perturbed in later phases.

 	We also figured that the default anchor chosen in the FlexPepDock protocol will not be optimal in our case since it is farther from the active site, so we determined the anchor to be the acetylated lysine, and verified its optimality later on when other sets of parameters were calibrated.
 Furthermore, since it is unlikely that the amount of sampling will be different from one template to another, we selected 2v5w , due to the properties we mentioned earlier (primarily since it was solved with an actual peptide and not a small molecule)